hwzhou2020/FPM_software/README.md

 ## Introduction

-A comprehensive software package for Fourier Ptychographic Microscopy (FPM) reconstruction algorithms with a professional, modern graphical user interface.
+This repository contains a comprehensive software package for Fourier Ptychographic Microscopy (FPM) reconstruction algorithms with a professional, modern graphical user interface.

-The FPM software aim to serve as a platform for different image reconstruction algorithm, making algorithm benchmarking and instrument usage easier.
+The FPM software aims to serve as a platform for different image reconstruction algorithms, making algorithm benchmarking and instrument usage easier.

-Users can either format pulic FPM raw data in a speicific way (See Data Format section), or have their own microscope system to collect customized data.
+Users can either format public FPM raw data in a specific way (See Data Format section), or use their own microscope system to collect customized data.

-The software is still developing. if you are interested in contributing to this project, please contact Haowen Zhou (See Author and Contributing Sections).
+The software is still being developed.
+If you are interested in contributing to this project, please contact Haowen Zhou (See Author and Contributing Sections).

 ## 🚀 Quick Start